rubenwardy/minetest_modding_book/en/chapters/hud.md

 table.
 The meaning of other properties varies based on this type.

 `scale` is the maximum bounds of text, text outside these bounds is cropped, eg: `{x=100, y=100}`.

-`alignment` is where the result of position and offset is on the text - for example, `{x=-1,y=0}` will make the result of position and offset point to the left of the text's bounds.
-This is used to make the text element left, center, or right justified.

 The text's color in [Hexadecimal form](http://www.colorpicker.com/), eg: `0xFF0000`, and stored in